 Modern and Contemporary

 The Modern and Contemporary research group focuses on literature and culture from the end of the 19th century to the beginning of the 21st.
-The group's wide-ranging expertise has particular strengths in the areas of:
+As well as having strong connections to the Romantic and Victorian and Creative Writing research groups in the school, the group's wide-ranging expertise has particular strengths in the areas of:

 • women's writing and gender studies